Skip to content

 The hardware design is licensed under the CC BY-NC-ND 4.0 license.
 Feel free to order a bunch for you and your best friends.
 However, don't sell these on ebay and such...
 I will notice!
 Commercial option available on request.

-Mail me for pricing and availability.
+Mail me for pricing and availability, if you're after something finished and tested.

 Remarks